Michael Halliday: Studies in child language development

 According to Halliday, as the child moves into the mother tongue, these functions give way to the generalised "metafunctions" of language.
 In this process, in between the two levels of the simple protolanguage system (the "expression" and "content" pairing of the Saussure's sign), an additional level of content is inserted.
 Instead of one level of content, there are now two: lexicogrammar and semantics.
 The "expression" plane also now consists of two levels: phonetics and phonology.

 Halliday's work is sometimes seen as representing a competing viewpoint to the formalist approach of Noam Chomsky.
 Halliday's stated concern is with "naturally occurring language in actual contexts of use" in a large typological range of languages.
-Critics of Chomsky often characterise his work, by contrast, as focused on English with Platonic idealisation, a characterisation which Chomskyans reject (see Universal Grammar).
+Critics of Chomsky often characterise his work, by contrast, as focused on English with Platonic idealisation, a characterisation that Chomskyans reject (see Universal Grammar).

+Ordered typology of systems

+Halliday proposed an ordered typology of systems to account for different types of complex systems operating in different phenomenal realms.

+He proposed four types of system, in order of increasing complexity—systems of a higher order encompass systems of a lower order: